 A Temporary Permit is a paper license plate that may be issued for 1 to 60 days.
 A Colorado auto dealer issues this permit when purchase of a new or used vehicle is made through the dealership.
 When the purchase of a vehicle is made from a private party, a permit may be issued depending on the situation and the status of the title.
 A Bill of Sale (notarized or perjury statement) is required.
 A permit may also be issued if the new purchaser is moving a vehicle to the county in which s/he resides.
 The title must be presented with proper sign off and assignment to new owner, with the out of county address.

 A second permit may be issued when a problem is discovered in the paperwork necessary for transfer of title to the new owner.
 If the paperwork is being handled by a dealer or lending institution, a phone call from them may be required to understand the circumstances of their situation and for consideration for the length of the permit.
 A second permit is issued at our discretion and may only be issued for the length of time for title work to be filed.
+Dealers are also allowed to issue a second temporary permit if they do not have your title ready for submission by the time your first temporary expires.
+You may contact your dealer directly for more information on this.

 A temporary permit may not be issued for a passenger car, motor home, bus or motorcycle without proof of insurance coverage.